yera888/IY-Team7/doc/E-COM SRS.md

 If you process $5,000 in orders in a month: 3% ≈ $150 in percentage fees, plus the per-transaction fees

 #### 3.2.7 Deadline
+- NFR7: The final product will be finished by the first or second week of December 2025.